firesidefiction/firesidefiction.github.io/_posts/news/2022-03-09-hugo-eligibility-2021.md

 layout: post
 title:  Fireside's Hugo-Eligible Works From 2021
 author: chelle-parker
-date:   2022-03-03 02:01:00 -0500
+date:   2022-03-09 02:01:00 -0500
 category: announcement
 permalink: /hugo-eligibility-2021
 teaser: "Nothing lasts forever, and sadly it's time to draw things to a close."
-published: false
+published: true
 ---
 Hello wonderful Fireside readers,

-As you are likely already aware, the nominaitions for this year's Hugo Awards close a week from now, on March 15th.
+As you are likely already aware, the nominations for this year's Hugo Awards close a week from now, on March 15th.
 We'd be honoured if you'd consider nominating any of the 48 amazing short stories _Fireside Magazine_ published in 2021!
 Here's a handy list of them all in one place, free to read:

 "[Mouth & Marsh, Silver & Song](https://firesidefiction.com/mouth-and-marsh-silver-and-song)" by Sloane Leong
 "[That Time I Found a Phone Booth Where I Can Talk to My (Dead) Dad](https://firesidefiction.com/that-time-i-found-a-phone-booth-where-i-can-talk-to-my-dead-dad)" by Alisa Alering